M0r13n/ideen/Operating Systems/Structures.md

 | Communication     | create/delete communication channels<br>send/receive messages | `pipe()`<br>`shm_open()`<br>`mmap()`  |
 | Portection        | get/set file permissions                                      | `chmod()`<br>`umask()`<br>`chown()`dd |
 _(taken from page 71 of Silberschatz Operating Systems)_

+## Linkers and Loaders

+1. Source Code (`main.c`) is compiled into an object file (`main.o`) using a command like `gcc -c main.c`.
+This step involves translating the human-readable code into machine-readable instructions, but not yet linking it with other object files or libraries.
+2. The linker takes one or more object files (like `main.o`) and combines them together with any necessary libraries to create an executable file (e.g., `./main`).
+This step resolves symbols and addresses between different object files and libraries to create a complete program that can be run.
+3. When the program (`./main`) is executed, the operating system's loader loads it into memory, along with any dynamically linked libraries it depends on.
+This process involves allocating memory for the program's code and data, resolving memory addresses, and setting up the program's execution environment.

+## Application Binary Interface

+The **ABI** defines how different components of binary code can interface for a given operating system on a given architecture.

+## Monolithic Kernel

+The Kernel provides the file system, CPU scheduling, memory management and other operating system functions through System Calls exposed through the System Call Interface to  user programs.
+The entire Kernel is compiled into a single address space, but the Linux Kernel does provide a modular design that allows runtime modifications.

+## Microkernels

+The operating system is condensed, and all nonessential components are removed from the kernel.
+Instead, these components are implemented in user space.
+This makes it easier to extend the OS because additional features can be implemented as user programs without modifications to the kernel.
+Also, such kernels tend to be more secure and reliable because services running as users do not compromise the rest of the system.
+On the downside, microkernels suffer from system-function overhead and message passing.